-¶2-To nominate pastor and assistant pastor and to recommend all changes of pastors (Section 53, ¶1; 54, ¶15).
+¶2-To nominate pastor and assistant pastor and to recommend all changes of pastors (Section 53, ¶1; 54, ¶13).

-¶3-The local church board shall not nominate a minister from outside the bounds of the district organization in which it is located without previous consultation with the district superintendent; nor shall it call such a minister over the protest of the superintendent, together with two other members of the district council (Section 95, ¶11).
+¶3-The local church board shall not nominate a minister from outside the bounds of the district organization in which it is located without previous consultation with the district superintendent; nor shall it call such a minister over the protest of the superintendent, when he is supported in this objection by two other members of the district council (Section 94, ¶11).

-¶4-To supply the pulpit when any temporary vacancy arises or when without a regular pastor,
+¶4-To supply the pulpit when any temporary vacancy arises or when without a regular pastor.